Florida Debt Collection Laws

 After 20 years, the creditor can no longer take any action on the judgment, pursuant to Florida statute 95.11.

-Sometimes clients want to know if their tangible personal property can be seized to collect a judgment in Florida.
-A judgment creditor can try to seize a debtor’s home furnishings.
+The Florida homestead exemption does not apply to personal property inside the homestead.
+A judgment creditor can seize all non-exempt personal property inside your home.
 A creditor must direct the sheriff to seize specific items of personal property.
 Therefore, a creditor cannot get a blanket attachment against “all the stuff” in the debtor’s house.
 Creditors cannot break into a debtor’s house and grab property without court permission.

 Can creditors take your house in Florida?